rwood-moz/gecko-dev/testing/docker/README.md

 like this:

   - your_amazing_image/
-    - Dockerfile: Standard docker file syntax
+    - your_amazing_image/Dockerfile: Standard docker file syntax
-    - VERSION: The version of the docker file (required* used during tagging)
+    - your_amazing_image/VERSION: The version of the docker file (required* used during tagging)
-    - REGISTRY: Override default registry (useful for secret registries)
+    - your_amazing_image/REGISTRY: Override default registry
+      (useful for secret registries)